 - Check with your region board, your region trustee, or the WSO to see if financial assistance is available.

 Remember to use OA-approved literature: Check the OA-Approved Literature List.
 Go to oa.org/document-library under “Literature.”
-Your service body may consider having a selection of OA literature and materials available to members in English in limited numbers.
-OA members and prospective members may speak English and may be of the opinion that it is better to read the literature and materials in English that may not yet be available in their own language.
+Your service body may consider having a selection of OA literature and materials available to members in English and/or other languages in limited numbers.
+OA members and prospective members may speak English and/or other languages and may be of the opinion that it is better to read the literature and materials in English or other languages that are not yet available in their own language.

 ACCURATELY CARRYING THE MESSAGE OF RECOVERY THROUGH THE TWELVE STEPS OF OVEREATERS ANONYMOUS